omeka/omeka-s-enduser/docs/sites/site_pages.md

 Displays the title of the page.
 This block is added by default to every new page, but can be deleted or rearranged.
 The page's title displays inside an `<h2>` tag.

 ### Table of contents
 If the page has child pages, you can add a TOC block for those pages.
+This is not a table-of-contents for the whole site, only for things that sit underneath the current page.

 If the Omeka theme already displays a table of contents by default, inserting this block into your page will replace that display.
-For example, the Papers theme will show all the child pages of your chosen page just under the breadcrumb; if the TOC page block is added to the page, that will disappear.
+For example, the Papers theme will show all the child pages of the current page just under the breadcrumb; if the TOC page block is added to the page, that will disappear.
 In Thanks Roy, the TOC subnavigation appears in a column to the left of the page content; if the TOC page block is added to the page, that column will disappear and the page contents will take up more screen width.

 The Depth option allows you to set how many levels of child pages you want to display.
 The default is 1.
 Please enter a whole number.
 You cannot leave this blank.

 ![Table of content block with the depth option set to 1.](sitesfiles/sitepg_toc.png)

 Add and arrange pages using the [Site Navigation](site_navigation.md) settings.
-If you wish to display pages in another order, use the [List of pages block](#list-of-pages).
+If you wish to display pages from across the site, or in a custom order, use the [List of pages block](#list-of-pages).

+Note that you can turn on or off the page subnavigation in the [site settings](site_settings.md#general-settings).

 ### Other blocks
 For module-specific blocks, such as [Collecting](../modules/collecting.md) or [Mapping](../modules/mapping.md), see the documentation for that module.